-One of the things Jesus predicted would occur that does not necessarily point to the time of the end is the persecution of the elect, or those who have believed the Gospel.
+One of the things Jesus predicted would occur that does not necessarily point to the time of the end is the persecution of the elect, or those who believed the Gospel.
 Persecution and the act of killing believers in Christ have been occurring off and on somewhere in the world since the time of Stephen’s death.
-According to the Scriptures, immediately after Jesus resurrection and ascension into heaven, the church would experience safety for about 3 ½ years (Revelation 12:13-14).
+According to the Scriptures, immediately after Jesus’ resurrection and ascension into heaven, the church would experience safety for about 3 ½ years (Revelation 12:13-14).
 Although the disciples were beaten at least once after Pentecost, 31 AD (Acts 5:40), no one lost his life to persecution until the death of Stephen.

 Matthew and Mark introduce persecution of the elect into the scheme of things occurring before the coming of Christ by saying “…they shall deliver you up…” (Matthew 24:9; Mark 13:9).
 It almost seems that persecution follows after false-christs, wars and natural disasters, but Luke makes a point by saying “Before these things they shall lay hands on you… delivering you up…” (Luke 21:12).
 In other words, persecution is almost immediate.
 Persecution and death comes to the church chronologically before the false-christs, wars and natural disasters.
 And, true to the prophecy, this is exactly what occurred, beginning with the murder of Stephen.

 The corruption of those authorities in charge of the house of God and their leading the nation away from God was the abomination that brought desolation 160-70 years before Christ, and it was the same type of corruption and leadership that brought about the end of the nation and the destruction of the Temple in 70 AD.
 The abomination was set up at the time of Stephen’s death, as is made clear by the scattering abroad of the Hellenist believers (Acts 8:1; Matthew 24:15-16).
 They left Judea just as Jesus warned them to do.
 The Apostles stayed but their time of escape came during the reign of Herod Agrippa in Acts 12.
 The remaining believers were the ultra conservatives under the leadership of James, the Lord’s brother.
 They began leaving cir.
-60 AD when James was killed, but in mass when Roman armies first surrounded Jerusalem.
+60 AD when James was killed, but in mass when Roman armies first surrounded Jerusalem in 66 AD.
 Each time the persecution of believers intensified one of Annas’ family was the reigning high priest.
 Was this by coincidence or was it by the design of a very evil and influential authority dwelling in Jerusalem?